simpledotorg/deployment/terraform/README.md

 ## Managing environments

 - `main.tf` contains several `modules`.
 Each `module` captures the resources for an env (sandbox, qa, staging etc).
-- To setup a new env, you can start with duplicating one of the modules and tweaking it to your needs.
+- To setup a new env, you can start with duplicating one of the modules and tweak it to your needs.
 - To delete an env, simply remove the module from `main.tf`.

 ## Helpful commands